JackLawhorn/Heavens-Above-Gardens-Below/Posts/Mines of the Oremongers Guild.md

 This was explained by their patrons as a result of the [[roiling of the elements]], and the stations that their people had settled into after the taming of the [[Wild Magics]] and the clearing of their [[nyxfire]] storms by the [[Sun Elves]].
 Motes deeper in the earth are further from the divine, animating light of [[Ylem]], and have been been dormant for much longer than their neighbors on the surface.
 As such, they are more passive and unresponsive, and therefore more difficult for the earth shapers to communicate with.

 What the agents of the Guild discovered for themselves is that the conscience-like voice of the earth motes – which towards the surface was so loud as to sear their brains at the thought of digging closer to the [[polar onyx deposit|polar onyx deposits]] below – grew quiet at these great depths.
-The compulsion to commit their great paradoxy against Ylem itself grew harder and harder and eventually impossible to ignore until the Oremongers Guild's eventual [[fall of the Oremongers Guild|fall]] at the start of the [[Crisis of Hubris]].
+The compulsion to commit their great paradoxy against Ylem itself grew harder and harder and eventually impossible to ignore until the Oremongers Guild's eventual [[Fall of the Oremongers Guild|fall]] at the start of the [[Crisis of Hubris]].

 ## Center of Guild mining efforts